ContentMine/workshop-resources/training-modules/A-About-ContentMine/README.md

 ### Activities and Methods

 * presentation
-* demo of CM product: IUCN redlist, FotD
+* demo of CM product
+* other demos
 * Q&A

 ### Duration